wbolster/plyvel/doc/tutorial.rst

     >>> wb.write()

-Since write batches are committed in an atomic way, either the complete batch is written, or none of it, so if your machine crashes while LevelDB writes the batch to disk, the database will not end up containing partial or inconsistent data.
+Since write batches are committed in an atomic way, either the complete batch is written, or not at all, so if your machine crashes while LevelDB writes the batch to disk, the database will not end up containing partial or inconsistent data.
+This makes write batches very useful for multiple modifications to the database that should be applied as a group.

 Write batches can also act as context managers.
 The following code does the same as the example above, but there is no call to :py:meth:`WriteBatch.write`